julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 3. Use the args.me API for a baseline retrieval.
 4. Ensure that we retrieve **strong** arguments.
 5. Use Docker to convert and submit the final system to TIRA.
-6. Create a lab report, whatever that means.
+6. Create a lab report.